vyfor/cord.nvim/.github/wiki/FAQ.md

 > ### Q: I'm using a custom Discord client.
 Will Cord work with it?

 Yes, although we do not endorse custom clients, and cannot guarantee that they will work.
 The main issue is that custom clients often cannot/do not expose the IPC pipe at the same path as the official client, so you might need to create a symlink to make it work.
+You can also override the defaults by setting the `advanced.discord.pipe_paths` field to a list of absolute paths to use when connecting to Discord.

 > ### Q: Is X plugin or X language supported?